HariSekhon/Nagios-Plugins/README.md

 There are full multi-level suites of tests against this repository and its libraries.

 [Continuous Integration](https://travis-ci.org/HariSekhon/nagios-plugins) is run on this repo with tests for success and failure scenarios:
-- Unit Tests - over 1200 unit tests covering the [Perl library](https://github.com/harisekhon/lib) and [Python library](https://githu.com/harisekhon/pylib)
+- Unit Tests - 1200+ unit tests covering the [Perl library](https://github.com/harisekhon/lib) and [Python library](https://githu.com/harisekhon/pylib)
 - Integration tests checking dependency integration, usage `--help` generation etc.
 - Custom tests for various languages and build systems, linting, coding style, and other standardizations
-- Functional Tests - nearly 800 full functional [tests/](https://github.com/HariSekhon/nagios-plugins/tree/master/tests) using dozens of [Docker Images](https://hub.docker.com/u/harisekhon/) for full API testing of the various technologies
+- Functional Tests - 800+ full functional [tests/](https://github.com/HariSekhon/nagios-plugins/tree/master/tests) using dozens of [Docker Images](https://hub.docker.com/u/harisekhon/) for full API testing of the various technologies

 To trigger all tests run: